SyedaRaahimaBatool/ClassificationAlgorithm/Project/README.md

 # Description: How we Achieved each Task?

-In this project, we implement four classifications techniques
+In this project, we implement three classifications techniques

  1. Linear Classification